HBM/jet/index.md

 - sorted

 The simpler ones are the non-sorted Fetch Notifications.
-They always provide the this information:
+They always provide the same set of information:

 - **path**: Path of the State / Method
 - **event**: Can be either "add", "remove" or "change" (only for States)
 - **value**: The current State value (undefined for Methods)

 The more complicated ones are the sorted Fetch Notifications.
-They always provide this information:
+To save bandwidth the Notification contains only the relevant differences to the previous
+Notification:

 - **n**: The number of States/Methods matching
-- **changes**: An array of changed States/Methods like this:
+- **changes**: An array of changed States/Methods with entries like this:
   - **path**: Path of the State / Method
   - **index**: The index (within the specified from-to range)
   - **value**: The current State value (undefined for Methods)

-The sorted Fetch Notification contains all the changes compared to the last one.
 This allows to just handle States/Methods which have actually changed in some way (index or value) without having to figure out the differences manually.
+E.g. just updating the display parts (Dom-Nodes, etc.) for the stuff which actually changed, instead of replacing all of it.

 Fetch rules can be tuned very fine-grained and are able to match against paths and/or values.